phonegap/adobe-creative-sdk-foundation/README.md

 ## Post-Installation

 1. Locate the `PGAdobeCreativeSDKFoundation.m file` in your project
-2. Edit the `CLIENT_ID` value at the top of the file with your app's client id.
+2. Edit the `ADOBE_CSDK_CLIENT_ID` value at the top of the file with your app's client id.
-2. Edit the `CLIENT_SECRET` value at the top of the file with your app's client secret.
+2. Edit the `ADOBE_CSDK_CLIENT_SECRET` value at the top of the file with your app's client secret.

 You can obtain your app's client id and secret from registering your app at https://creativesdk.adobe.com/